micado-scale/docs/user_documentation/rst/tutorials.rst

 *  Step3: Update the parameter file, called ``_settings``.
 You need the ip address for the MiCADO master and should name the application by setting the APP_ID  ***the application ID can not contain any underscores ( _ )**
 *  Step4: run ``1-submit-tosca-stressng.sh`` to create the minimum number of MiCADO worker nodes and to deploy the docker stack including the stressng service defined in the ``stressng.yaml`` TOSCA description.
 A few minutes after successful deployment, the system should respond by scaling up virtual machines and containers to the maximum specified.
 *  Step4a: run ``2-list-apps.sh`` to see currently running applications and their IDs
+*  Step4b: run ``query-services.sh`` to see the details of docker services of your application
+*  Step4c: run ``query-nodes.sh`` to see the details of docker nodes hosting your application
 *  Step5: run ``3-update-tosca-stressng.sh`` to update the service and reduce the CPU load.
 After a few moments the system should respond by scaling down virtual machines and containers to the minimum specified.
 *  Step6: run ``4-undeploy-stressng.sh`` to remove the stressng stack and all the MiCADO worker nodes